vippsas/vipps-developers/settlements/README.md

 ### Additional info for recurring payments

-For recurring payments the `ordreID` is an optional field.
+For recurring payments the `orderID` is an optional field.
-If `ordreID` is not specified by the merchant when making a charge, the settlement report shows the automatically generated `chargeID` in the `orderID` field.
+If `orderID` is not specified by the merchant when making a charge, the settlement report shows the automatically generated `chargeID` in the `orderID` field.
-If `ordreID` is in use, that is also used in the settlement report.
+If `orderID` is in use, that is also used in the settlement report.

 See the
 [Recurring API](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#create-a-charge)